-Mimp localization in mitochondrial cells (Red inner mitochondria marker, Green Mimp-GFP)
+Mimp localization in mitochondrial cells (Red inner mitochondria marker, Green Mimp-GFP) species ROS and prevents the HGF/SF induced increase in ROS.
+Mimp/Mtch2 also reduces the polarization of the mitochondrial membrane potential.

 To study Met activation by HGF/SF in vivo, we used a xenograft mouse model in which DA3 cells expressing the fluorescent protein mCherry (DA3-mCherry) are injected orthotropicly into mice mammary glands.
 Contrast media ultrasound-based Met functional molecular imaging (FMI) demonstrated that HGF/ SF-induced increased hemodynamics is dependent on Met concentration and can be dramatically reduce upon inhibition of the receptor and it's signaling pathway; Whole animal spectral imaging enabled detection of sub-millimeter metastases demonstrating fast developing micrometastatic spread of the tumor; Macro to Micro and two photon confocal imaging demonstrated HGF/SF-induced changes in blood flow at single vessel resolution, localization of metalloprotease and catapsine activity at the tumor edge and increase in single cell motility.